cfauch/horcrux/README.md

     </dependency>
 ```

-## Manage database upgrade with horcrux
+## Database versioning with horcrux

-Horcrux use SQL script files to create, populate and upgrade database.
+Horcrux use SQL script files to create, populate and update database.

 Sample SQL scripts are present under `doc/` directory